5 Stakeholder Questions Prior to Development

 Summary: Asking the right stakeholder questions can help you understand their priorities and plan the development process accordingly.
 In this article we'll introduce you to 5 questions that need to be asked during Sprint 0.

-Software development is an intricate process that requires skill, planning and team effort.
-There are always stakeholders involved in a development project, from company executives and investors to various department heads within the company.
 It often seems impossible to satisfy all of them completely, but you can take their concerns into account before working on the project by asking the right questions.
 Doing so can help you understand their priorities and plan the development process accordingly.

 5 questions to ask before starting a software development process